Themes in Steamy East and related fiction

 408 pages, hardcover, jacket

-"Seventeen Syllables" in other English collections
+"Seventeen Syllables" in other collections and studies

 Hisaye Yamamoto